 Officials: 35 pilot whales moving in deeper water

-EVERGLADES NATIONAL PARK, Fla.
-(AP) — Pods of 35 pilot whales slowly swam Thursday into deeper water off Florida's southwest coast, raising optimism that the strandings of whales on Everglades National Park beaches may soon end on a positive note.
+EVERGLADES NATIONAL PARK, Florida (AP) — Pods of 35 pilot whales have been moving into deeper water off Florida’s southwest coast, raising optimism that the strandings may soon end.

-National Oceanic and Atmospheric Administration fisheries official Blair Mase said midafternoon Thursday that the three whale pods were nine miles north of their original location and continuing to move offshore.
-They were in 18 feet of water about six miles offshore, still several miles from the 900-to-1,000 foot depths they usually call home, Mase said.
+National Oceanic and Atmospheric Administration fisheries official Blair Mase said Thursday the three pods were located nine miles (14 1/2 kilometers) north of their original location and moving offshore.
+They were in 12 feet (3.6 meters) of water at midafternoon.

 Mase says anything can still happen, but officials think the whales have a chance to reach their normal deep-ocean range.
 She also says 11 whales are dead and five are unaccounted for.